I dragged a 2017 office jukebox into 2026, rewired it, and it still keeps the room moving.

 The original codebase was Python 2 with Flask and SQLite, and it showed every year of tech debt.

-- Spotify rate-limit handling, WebSocket message flow, and Bender's seed logic all got hardened so a single 429 or long podcast can't stall the party
+On the reliability side, Spotify rate-limit handling, WebSocket message flow, and Bender's seed logic all got hardened so a single 429 or long podcast can't stall the party.
+Redis now runs with auth and protected mode.

-The UI already has the nest bar, copy-link button, and modal flows for building or joining; the roadmap still has nest history, creator controls, and fine-grained Bender weights waiting in the wings.
+The UI already has the nest bar, copy-link button, and modal flows for building or joining.
+The roadmap still has nest history, creator controls, and fine-grained Bender weights ahead.

-It's still a jukebox, not a SaaS product.
+It's still a jukebox.
 But it ships features again, stays online, and keeps the room honest about its music taste.

 Try It